-Design of Devices and Processes under Control: This technology's characteristic relates the to careful engineering regulated and operating procedures.
-Controlled procedures can improve the effectiveness of management, so indirectly improving urban waste sustainability even though they do not directly promote SDG 11.1.
+Design of Devices and Processes under Control: This technology's characteristic relates to the careful engineering regulated operating and procedures.
+Controlled procedures can improve the effectiveness of management, so indirectly improving waste urban sustainability even though they do not directly promote SDG 11.1.